Client Onboarding Checklist for an MSP

 6. Sync systems

-If possible, you should carefully limit other changes on the client's existing system during the synchronization period, such as adding or changing user profiles or changing the system distribution directory.
+You should carefully limit other changes on the client's existing system during the synchronization period, such as adding or changing user profiles or the system distribution directory.

 Best Practices for Syncing Client and MSP Systems